Feeds:

 Eric’s condition worsened in the years after his diagnosis, leading to the eventual recommendation of a heart transplant.
 Every day Eric survived was a victory to him and the family since then.

 Nevada does not have a heart transplant center.
-This unleashed a black hole.
+Prior to healthcare reform, this unleashed a black hole.
 With a pre-existing condition, Eric’s only insurance option had been Medicaid.
 Medicaid is not federally controlled or portable across state lines due to state’s self-determination.
 The transplant was not covered.

 Pleas for Eric’s life were Tweeted from celebrities such as Demi Moore and P. Ditty.
 As the healthcare red tape reached nightmare proportions, the community grew stronger and faster.
 Beautiful friendships were forged.
 Hundreds of photos and cards were sent to Eric.
 Together supporters created videos, Facebook groups, and Flickr streams.
 Touched by Eric, supporters created the ”No More Red Tape” campaign and petition.